TaiPhamD/EFIBootSelector/README.md

 ## future work

 - Build client that's compatible with Linux
-- Build client that's comapotble with MacOS.
+- Build client that's compatible with MacOS.
 I am not sure if this is possible since I have not seen any macOS api that allows manipulation of EFI BootNext,BootOrder variables.
  (Would love to hear feedback if there's away)

 ## build from source